I invested my last year pursuing a postgraduate degree in Entrepreneurship at one of the universities here in the UK.

 Critical thinking is the most crucial skill that I struggled to gain over the year at Brookes.

 The university program has definitely helped me in achieving a huge leap of critical thinking efforts from being unconscious incompetence (as I wasn’t particularly aware of the deficiency till semester 1, to being conscious competence (as I believe I can perform it reliably at will).

-With continued practice of the critical thinking skills both in my writings and in everyday life, I aim to make it my second nature i.e. be unconscious competence at critical thinking.
+With continued practice of critical thinking skills both in my writings and in everyday life, I aim to make it my second nature i.e. be unconscious competence at critical thinking.

-In addition, assessment of my personal strengths and weaknesses (SWOT) along with my preferences and their possible impact on my decisions made me practice critical thinking.
+In addition, an assessment of my personal strengths and weaknesses (SWOT) along with my preferences and their possible impact on my decisions made me practice critical thinking.

-My own understanding of critical thinking skill when I started the program was basically at an “unreflective thinker” stage i.e. I was unaware of significant problems in my thinking.
+My own understanding of critical thinking skills when I started the program was basically at an “unreflective thinker” stage i.e. I was unaware of significant problems in my thinking.
 Based on feedback from semester 1, I have put this into my short-term goal under my future action plan.